bermi/akelos/docs/tutorial.markdown

 Relating Books and Authors
 ----------------------------

-Now you are going to link **boolink** authors and books (complex associations in upcoming tutorials).
+Now you are going to link authors and books (complex associations in upcoming tutorials).
 In order to achieve this you will use the `author_id` column you added to your database.

 So you will need to tell your models how they relate to each other like